persteenolsen/angular-14-signup-email-client/README.md

 - Traditional Webhotel for Hosting
 - VS Code is my developement tool

-# Tech used for Web API, DB, Hosting and DevOps
+# Tech used for Web API, DB and Hosting

 - .NET 8
-- SQLiteL for the DB
+- SQLite for the DB
 - Traditional Webhotel for Hosting
 - VS Code as developement tool
 - Swagger API documentation with routes